aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 ```
 roslaunch aubo_i5_robot_config moveit_planning_execution.launch robot_ip:=<your robot ip>
 ```
-Go into the newher directory - `cd newher`

 To run the connection between the robot gym environment and moveit run:
 ```